hpssjellis/mcu-stable-edu-launch/google-coral-micro/installation-notes.md

 ls /dev/ttyACM*
 ```

-run screen to communicate with the COM port
+run screen to communicate with the COM port that has your coral-micro on

 ```
+screen /dev/ttyACM0 115200
 screen /dev/ttyACM1 115200
+screen /dev/ttyACM2 115200
 ```